jstagge/drought_divergence/README.md

 For any description of this methodology, please use the following citation:

 * Stagge, J.H., Kingston, D., Tallaksen, L.M. and Hannah, D. (2017) "Observed drought indices show increasing divergence across Europe."
-Journal of Hydrology.
 In review, Geophysical Research Letters (GRL).

 ## Authors